DiceTechJobs/ConceptualSearch/README.md

 https://github.com/hans/glove.py
 I haven't however tried that so I can't vouch for it at this time.

-Please post any questions, bugs or feature requests to the issues list.
+Please post any questions, bugs or feature requests to the issues list, and include an @mention - @simonhughes22 so I'll get a timely email with your questions.